mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 cd sidecar-injector
 ```

 Next, use the `operator-sdk` to scaffold a controller codebase.
-For the purposes of this example, the controller will be built using Go (though it's worth noting other options exist).
-As seen below, the `--domain` option specifies a path prefix for the API group the controller's custom Kubernetes resources belong to.
+For the purposes of this example, the controller will be built in Go (though other options exist; a controller can be implemented using any language that can act as a client for the Kubernetes API).
+As seen below, the `--domain` option specifies a path prefix for the controller's custom resources' [API group](https://kubernetes.io/docs/reference/using-api/#api-groups).
 Because `sidecar-injector` will feature no custom resources, this value isn't super important.
 The `--repo` option specifies the name of the `sidecar-injector` Go module.

 ```
 operator-sdk init \